Bobby-McGonigle/Cisco-RoomDevice-Macro-Projects-Examples/Games/TicTacToe/readme.md

 If your team can play together, they can build together.

-I also wanted to illustrate how the Cisco Room Series can be adapted in a way to create new experience, solve new and unique tasks, and open up the realm of possibilities available to us through the xApi and the Macro Editor.
+I also wanted to illustrate how the Cisco Room Series can be adapted in a way to create new experiences, solve new and unique tasks, and open up the realm of possibilities available to us through the xApi and the Macro Editor.

 ## What you'll need